 10.5 Email ForwardingLink to chapter 5

-Email forwarding is a simple way to use an existing email account, such as Gmail, to receive emails from alias addresses that include your domain name.
+Email forwarding is a simple way to use an existing email account, such as Gmail, to receive emails from an alias address that includes your domain name.
 This is ideal for individuals and small businesses concerned with maintaining a professional online reputation without incurring email hosting fees.

 You can begin receiving domain emails shortly after editing your DNS records, but a separate set of steps is necessary to also send emails.
 A guide to setting up Gmail to send your domain emails is located near the end of this document.